Wandalen/wTools/module/core/cli_fmt/docs/feature/001_output_processing.md

 **Line filtering** — applies head and tail limits to the combined output.
 Head retains the first N lines; tail retains the last N lines.
 When both limits are set, the union of both windows is preserved.
 The count of omitted lines is always tracked accurately, including the case where head and tail windows overlap.
+Line filtering requires the `string_split` and `std` features; when either is absent, the filtering stage passes content through unchanged with zero lines reported as omitted.

 **Width truncation** — truncates any line whose visible character count exceeds the configured maximum.
 ANSI escape sequences are excluded from visible width measurement.